AnnaNikitaRL/EVA/README.md

 </br>*Query state* </br></br>
 ![neighboring states](pictures/neighbors_breakout.png)
 </br>*Neighboring states* </br></br>
-You can see that the position and direction of the ball and the position of the bar are similar in the most cases, but the remaining blocks are different.
+You can see that the position and direction of the ball and the position of the bar are similar in most cases, but the remaining blocks are different.
 It would be hard to achieve the same in the original frames space.

 ### Results
 As a benchmark we have used DQN of exactly the same atchitecture and hyperparameters.
-The only difference is that in DQN, weighting parameter for non-parametric Q-value, &lambda; equals 1. </br>
+The only difference is that in DQN, weighting parameter for non-parametric Q-value, &lambda;, equals 1. </br>

 Below is a video of how EVA algorithm plays on Breakout environment after 10000 episodes </br></br>
 ![movie breakout](pictures/movie-10000.gif)